RyanS07/RyanS07/README.md

 Student Designs
 ![alt text](https://github.com/RyanS07/RyanS07/blob/main/images/MicRobotics%20Teams.jpg)

-***The competition caught the attention of the Chair of the ECE department at UofT, and upon being very impressed offered to support the workshop in future by providing a dedicated facility and full funding.***

 ### OSM ArcGIS Map (C++, GTK), *For School*
 Created an ArcGIS application by processing *OpenStreetMap (OSM)* geolocational data into an object oriented database and displayed the user interface using GTK.
 Additionally, data was called from the *OpenWeatherAPI* to have live weather display.
 The A* path finding algorithm was also used to form routes between two selected locations (ex: your home and a grocery store).
 The OSM data was parsed into the following inheritance hierarchy: